Shweit/ItemLocator/README.md

 - **Player-Specific Views:** Each player has their own view of chest contents, ensuring privacy.

 ## Commands
-`/itemlocator` - Opens the GUI displaying all tracked items.
+`/itemlocator gui` - Opens the GUI displaying all tracked items.
 - **Description:** Opens a GUI where players can view all items they have previously stored and their locations.

-`/itemlocator <item_name>` - Searches for the specified item and displays its locations.
+`/itemlocator locate <item_name>` - Searches for the specified item and displays its locations.
 - **Description:** Finds the locations of a specific item stored in chests.

 ## Installation